HMS Victory: Baltic service

 When Moore's troops were obliged to withdraw to Corunna towards the end of the year, Victory with Ville de Paris and three 74-gun ships, escorted transports to the north-west of Spain for an evacuation.
 Uncertainty over the army's location meant that the rescue party was initially dispatched to Vigo where, on learning of the mistake, the transports had to be towed out of the harbour because of light winds.
 British troops were still engaging the enemy on the heights above the town when Victory reached Corunna on the night of 14 January 1809, dropping anchor outside the port at 11:30 the following day.
 On the afternoon of 16 January, the remnants of Moore's army entered the town and boat crews began taking them from the beach to the awaiting transports in the harbour.
 The construction of a French gun battery forced the British to move their ships further out but the last troops were embarked on the morning of 18 January and the convoy set sail for England.
 It arrived in Cawsand Bay near Plymouth on 23 January and Victory was back in the Baltic by 8 May, when she dropped anchor off Gothenburg.

 During Victory's absence, a coup d'etat had taken place in Sweden.
-Begun in March, the coup of 1809 culminated on 1 May with the deposition of King Gustav and his uncle, Charles XIII being appointed regent.
+Begun in March, the coup of 1809 culminated on 1 May with the deposition of King Gustav and his uncle, Charles XIII being appointed King.
 Britain did not officially recognise the new regime but the alliance was maintained and the passage of trade through the Baltic continued under the protection of the Royal Navy; ships from England would gather at Vinga sound, where Victory was mainly stationed, to be escorted through either the Oresund or Great Belt, while ships from the other direction would assemble at Karlskrona.
-Following the death of Charles in May 1810, Napoleon's cousin, Jean-Baptiste Bernadotte succeeded to the throne, automatically allying Sweden to France.
-Bernadotte however, was determined to act in the interests of Sweden and maintain the flow of trade, and Saumarez allowed him to cross the Oresund to his new realm unimpeded.
+Following the death of the Swedish heir presumptive in January 1810, Napoleon's cousin by marriage, Jean-Baptiste Bernadotte was selected as the new heir and regent, automatically allying Sweden to France.
+Bernadotte however, was determined to act in the interests of Sweden and maintain the flow of trade, and Saumarez allowed him to cross the Oresund to his new realm later that year unimpeded.
 Despite this cordial start, Sweden, under pressure from Napoleon, declared war on Britain on 17 November.